 10. PRAISE THEIR EFFORTS!
 These are just some things that I practice with my speech delayed clients & that I have done with our own children.

-FOR MORE INFORMATION or to contact your local early intervention office, this post might be helpful to you: What Is Play Therapy?
-I will point you to the right contacts and help you to get started with your child’s therapy services.
+FOR MORE INFORMATION or to contact your local early intervention office, this post might be helpful to you about Play Therapy.